qoolixiloop/qool-tmux-loop/README.md

 ### 🗄️ qoolixiloop's repositories
 >
-> By clicking the button below you will see a table with links to my 15 Code and 15 Wiki repositories as well as a short description of what is already available.
+> By clicking the button below you will see a table with links to my 15 Code and 15 Wiki repositories as well as a short description of what is already or will soon be available.
 They cover a small subset of programming languages I learned during the last 20 or so years.
 The focus is mainly on free and open source tools within the linux operating system universe.
 > Because the learning curve for many of those tools and languages I used was steeper than necessary, I decided to provide some of my resources, references and examples, in order to help new learners better understand important topics.
 >
 > <details>